 This month’s solo insight is sparked by an interview where I was asked about camping solo and whether I thought it was a good idea to do something outside of your comfort zone.
 The answer was a resounding ‘yes!’
 Pushing your limits and doing activities that stretch your mind and body is so beneficial.
 And as for camping, if I can camp solo, anyone can.

 As a backpacker, I’m used to roughing it around the world but when it comes to camping, I’m pretty clueless, to be honest.
-But even as a novice, I have camped at a festival in Panama, camped in the UK, wild camped in Albania and camped my way around both West Africa and East Africa on two separate overlanding trips.
+But even as a novice, I have camped at a festival in Panama, camped in the UK, wild camped in Albania, in front on a sand dune in the Sahara Desert and camped my way around both West Africa and East Africa on two separate overlanding trips.
 So for this month’s insight, I’m sharing my tips on camping for beginners.

 Camping is something that you may have a love-hate relationship with.
 On one hand, you get to enjoy the beauty of nature and sleep under the stars; on the other hand, you are often forced to deal with insects, bad weather, and lack of comfort.
 One thing is for sure, camping is a great way to enjoy the outdoors.
 It can be a relaxing escape from the hustle and bustle of city life.

 Camping provides many benefits such as no distractions, reconnecting with nature like never before and recharging your batteries with plenty of fresh air and hiking.
 I’ve had some of my best night’s sleep in a tent.
 There’s something about the fresh air and the sounds of nature that just lulled me into a deep night’s sleep.